 Follow the links below to explore the complete Kilimanjaro kit list and get personal recommendations on kit that we use.

-Kilimanjaro Clothing – Overview on all Kilimanjaro clothing requirements, including layered clothing recommendations and the all important outer layer (i.e. jacket)
+Kilimanjaro Clothing – Overview on all Kilimanjaro clothing requirements, including layered clothing recommendations and the all important outer layer (i.e. jacket).
+Click here for important information on clothing requirements for Kilimanjaro.

 Headgear – Here we cover useful gear to keep your head out of the sun during the hot and high solar radiation days that you will experience on Kilimanjaro, as well as keep your head warm and cosy on summit night.
-In this section we also cover information and recommendations on Kilimanjaro headlamps – you will need a headlamp as you summit overnight
+See our recommendations on Kilimanjaro headlamps and headgear – you will need a headlamp as you summit overnight

 Hands and walking – Gloves and walking / trekking pole requirements.
 Both are critical.
 The former is very important as your hands are the first to start freezing on summit night.
-The latter can reduce the impact on your knees by up to 20%, which is a major win when you are descending from the slopes of Kibo
+The latter can reduce the impact on your knees by up to 20%, which is a major win when you are descending from the slopes of Kibo.
+Click here for important information on glove and trekking pole requirements for Kilimanjaro.

 Sleeping – Kilimanjaro sleeping bag recommendations and other useful sleeping accessories, like an inflatable pillow.
 The sleeping bag you choose is important as the nights on Kilimanjaro can get below freezing.
-Here are detailed recommendations
+Here are our detailed recommendations.

 Other accessories – Kilimanjaro accessories including water bottles and medications.
 You can also find detailed information on Diamox (the high altitude sickness prophylatic medication) here.